MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 ###  Special note for the Most popular search items download report

-In the Most popular search items report, notice that in the report you are allowed to expand up to three top results for each popular search term.
+In the Most popular search items report, notice that in the user interface of the report you are allowed to expand up to three top results for each popular search term.
 When you download the report and view it in Excel, this will be represented as rows with some duplicated values which means that you might see up to three copies of the first columns in the Excel report.

 :::image type="content" source="media/usage-reports/excel-report.png" alt-text="A Top queries report Excel spreadsheet showing multiple rows." lightbox="media/usage-reports/excel-report.png":::